 - What activities and movements to avoid during the screening trial

-You may experience some discomfort in the area of your back where the needle was placed.
+You may experience some discomfort in your back where the needle was placed.
 This is temporary and should resolve in the hours and days following the procedure.

 At Home With Your Temporary Neurostimulation System